sweetrdf/rdfInterface/EasyRdfReadme.md

       Strict typing assures there are no such ambiguities in the rdfInterface API.
       It also makes it easy to add new extensions.
 * If you are used to using shortened URIs in EasyRdf you might be surprised it's not possible in RdfInterface.\
   It's a well thought design decision.
-Rationalle is provided [here](ShortenedUris.md).
+Rationale is provided [here](ShortenedUris.md).

 ## Basic tasks